nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 - Table

 ### HTML views with multiple tables ###
-HTML views with multiple tables and hence multiple sections are:
+HTML views with multiple tables and hence multiple subsections are:

 **Problems**, **Allergies**, **Medications**.